 From the menu: Setup → Catalog → VO Catalog → Add

-This screen let you select and download data from more than 9000 catalogs available from the Vizier Virtual Observatory interface.
+This screen enables you to select and download data from more than 9000 catalogs available from the Vizier Virtual Observatory interface.

 The first time you open this window you need to select a Vizier mirror near your location.

-There is two way to get a list of catalog:
+There are two ways to get a list of the catalogs:

 Scroll the list to select the line with the data you want and press Select catalog to go to the next screen.

 Be careful and take your time to examine this screen.
-There is a some option that greatly affect the final result and despite the program try to determine the best settings from the data it get you probably want to alter a few ones.
+There are some options that greatly affect the final result.
+Despite the program tries to determine the best settings from the data it receives, you probably want to alter a few for your display.

 The next step is to click on the top tabs to select the data table you want from the catalog.
-Only the tables that contain the objects coordinates are include because this is require to plot the objects on the map.
+Only the tables that contain the object coordinates are included because these are required to plot the objects on the map.

-For example here the table 2 list the reference stars and table 3 the M101 Cepheids, so we select table 3.
+For example, here the table 2 lists the reference stars and table 3 the M101 Cepheids, so we select table 3.

-The list contain all the fields of the table.
-With a “x” in the first column the field is selected to be include in our download.
+The list contains all the fields of the table.
+With a “x” in the first column the field is selected to be included in our download.

-The program use the UCD field description and the units to recognize the data.
-Review the list carefully to be sure the required data to plot the object are selected:
+The program will use the UCD field descriptions and the units to recognize the data.
+Review the list carefully to be sure the required data to plot the object is selected:

-The Units are also important, don't expect the program to plot the object at it's correct size if it is given in millimeter on the photographic plate!
+The Units are also important, don't expect the program to plot the object at it's correct size if it is given in millimeters on the photographic plate!

-At this stage it may help to take a look at the actual data, click the Data preview button to load a sample in the screen describe below.
+At this stage it may helpful to have a look at the actual data.
+Click the Data preview button to load a sample in the screen described below.